 Meet Our School Board

 In February 2011 Cindy Gibbs started a new chapter in her service to Putnam City when she joined the district’s school board.
-For close to two decades Gibbs has been involved in her children’s education by volunteering in the classroom and serving in various PTA roles at Wiley Post Elementary, Hefner Middle School and Putnam City North.
-Cindy holds a Vocational Home Economics Education degree and is currently working in the oil and gas industry.
-Cindy and her husband, Brian, have three children and a son-in-law, all graduates from Putnam City schools.
+For more than two decades Gibbs has been involved in her children’s education by volunteering in the classroom and serving in various PTA roles at Wiley Post Elementary, Hefner Middle School and Putnam City North.
+Cindy has four grandchildren, one of which attends Harvest Hills Elementary.
+Cindy holds a Vocational Home Economics Education degree and is currently working in public education.
+Cindy and her husband, Brian, have three children, all graduates from Putnam City schools.
 “I proudly serve the families of Putnam City in continuing our push for educational excellence.
 The educational and leadership opportunities in Putnam City prepared my children well for their future and I believe that all students deserve those same opportunities,” she says.
 Cindy ran unopposed for the school board in 2016 and began a term that will end in 2021.